katzwebservices/dsidxpress/readme.txt

 * Fixed compatibility issue for WordPress 3.1.
 * Removed jquery.scrollTo dependency and resource as it was sometimes getting clobbered by other poorly written plugins and themes.
 It's now handled in the API response.
 * Added reference to jQueryUI theme CSS hosted on Google CDN as it's used on the details page and wasn't getting included sometimes.
+* Removed some dead code.
+* Added rewrite rule so that props can also be loaded via an internal property ID for when MLS numbers overlap between MLS's.

 = 1.1.18 =